0xarc-io/analytics-sdk/example/cra-provider/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Usage of ARCx Analytics React Provider
+# Usage of 0xArc Analytics React Provider

 If you have a React app, one easy way to integrate the SDK is to simply add the `ArcxAnalyticsProvider` at the root of your application: